gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/transfer-order/transfer-orders.md

 ---
 description: >-
-  Discover how transfer orders in NetSuite synchronize with HotWax Commerce, streamlining inventory movement and ensuring efficient stock allocation.
+  Learn how transfer orders in NetSuite are synchronized with HotWax Commerc
 ---

 # Transfer Orders